 The examiner should record any and all atypical events that occur during the testing session.
 This may include delayed audio or video, disruptions to connectivity, the examinee being distracted by external stimuli, and any other anomalies.
-These can be noted on the record form and should be considered during interpretation and described in the written report.
+These can be noted on the record form or in the Q-interactive notes, if applicable, and should be considered during interpretation and described in the written report.
 Refer to Other Considerations for guidance on report writing.